 Many employers decided to continue the employment relationship by offering furlough.
 This is when employers continue to provide their workers with health insurance, disability insurance, retirement, and other benefits.
 If this is the case, employers don’t have the right to claim accrued vacation pay.
 If your employer wishes to separate the employer and employee relationship you can request unpaid wages.

-Contact our Monterey County employment law attorneys today at (888) 796-4010 to schedule a virtual consultation!
+Contact our Monterey County attorneys today at (888) 796-4010 to schedule a virtual consultation!